Internal Logistics Management Best Practices: New Technologies and Automation

 Recently, Wisdom worked with a shipper that had recently installed a large automation system that was sitting stagnant and unused.
 “No one had been trained on it, and employees didn’t have the right access to it,” Wisdom recalls.
 In such cases, Canon does a thorough assessment of the operations and comes up with a well-rounded project-based plan for tackling key challenges like non-usage.

 Next, Canon helps companies better understand exactly what type of automation, robotics or other technologies they need to be able to run a more efficient fulfillment organization.
-An e-commerce warehouse that has to be able to do very fast pick, pack and ship may gravitate toward using wearables, never really knowing another piece of worker technology might work better for it.
+An e-commerce facility that has to be able to do very fast pick, pack and ship may gravitate toward using wearables, never really knowing another piece of worker technology might work better for it.

 Another company may assume that its current conveyor system is fitting the bill, when a reorganization of the cells or a smaller pick-path function would enable significant productivity improvements.
 “We look at everything from a holistic standpoint because we don’t just want to fix one area, only to have something go wrong downstream,” says Wisdom.
 “It’s about looking exactly at what the problem is, and then driving solutions.”